 Probably the most popular one is adding Mordekaiser and Kindred for Ranger synergy with Ashe, Knights synergy with Sejuani and extra frontline power as well as the Phantom curse itself.
 This variant also works with six Glacials, because you only need two extra slots for the Phantoms.

 90% of the time, this build relies on Ashe as your main carry.
-You need to make sure that she’s not getting deleted by an enemy Assassin at the beginning of the fight, because otherwise you’re probably going to lose (you should be able to avoid it by surrounding her with tanky champions.
+You need to make sure that she’s not getting deleted by an enemy Assassin at the beginning of the fight because otherwise, you’re probably going to lose (you should be able to avoid it by surrounding her with tanky champions.
 You can have Braum, Sejuani, Volibear or Lissandra for protection.
-Of course you can get some non-glacial units too (Leona for the Guardian bonus is recommended).
+Of course, you can get some non-glacial units too (Leona for the Guardian bonus is recommended).

 Here you can also try to create a Frozen Mallet that you can put on another ranged carry or Runaan’s Hurricane for Ashe.
-If you're running multiple Rangers (which you should while setting up Ashe to carry), Statikk Shiv or even two of them are a great idea.
+If you're running multiple Rangers (which you should while set up Ashe to carry), Statikk Shiv or even two of them are a great idea.
 This class is great at boosting their attack speed and applying on-hits to single targets, but they lack some raw damage output.

-Most of this teamcomp’s damage is single target and auto-attack based.
+Most of this team comp’s damage is single target and auto-attack based.
 That makes killing armor stackers really slow, but the amount of CC that you have will make up for it.
-Besides the Assassins randomly one shotting your carries, you can also lose to an extremely tanky frontline with some powerful, strongly itemized backline threat that can reach your carries, like Aurelion Sol.
+Besides the Assassins randomly one-shotting your carries, you can also lose to an extremely tanky frontline with some powerful, strongly itemized backline threat that can reach your carries, like Aurelion Sol.

 The other variant is the transition into Elementalists.
 You definitely need to include Lissandra for that purpose.
 The most important non-Glacial unit here will be Brand.
 If you get an early Anivia, she’ll be your third Elementalist, if not you can temporarily (or permanently) supplement her with Kennen.

-This provides you with an extra frontline in a form of Daisy and more diverse damage profile.
+This provides you with an extra frontline in the form of Daisy and a more diverse damage profile.
 You can still give attack speed items to Ashe for more stuns, but you can give mana and ability power to Brand and make him your main damage carry.
 That makes this version of the build much more effective against armor and even harder to counter.
 Anivia with Morellonomicon also can be a great source of AoE damage.

 Draven is an extremely strong ranged auto-attacker.
 He’s one of the most powerful carries in the game.
 He’s often used as the backline threat, sometimes even without any extra synergies.
 Players just place their items on him and protect him with a powerful frontline.
 To give him even more damage, you can add two Blademasters for the extra attacks from their passive.

-They’re both worth keeping though, if you manage to get a two-star Draven with some AD, attack speed and possibly life steal.
-With the Imperial buff he hits like a truck and it should be enough to carry you through most fights.
+They’re both worth keeping though if you manage to get a two-star Draven with some AD, attack speed and possibly life steal.
+With the Imperial buff, he hits like a truck and it should be enough to carry you through most fights.
 One of the most popular and possibly the strongest variants of this build is combining Wild and Imperial to secure a strong early game and have a pretty smooth transition.
-Four Wilds of course amplify your Draven’s damage even more.
+Four Wilds, of course, amplify your Draven’s damage even more.

 Currently, you should almost never go for six Blademasters (at least without Blade of the Ruined King), this setup is way too squishy and a powerful ADC like Draven exceeds in longer fights when he’s protected.
-Three Blademasters, with extra Knights or Guardians is an entirely different situation though.
+Three Blademasters, with extra Knights or Guardians, is an entirely different situation though.
 It’s a really good build if you can keep your Draven alive.
-It also doesn’t rely on fully completing any of the big unit categories (you can try four Imperials if you want, but it’s not mandatory), what makes it extra flexible and easier to collect.
+It also doesn’t rely on fully completing any of the big unit categories (you can try four Imperials if you want, but it’s not mandatory), which makes it extra flexible and easier to collect.

-Getting a Yasuo for the seventh or eighth slot is a major powerspike which is an another small advantage.
+Getting a Yasuo for the seventh or eighth slot is a major power spike which is another small advantage.
 Definitely not the most powerful comp in the game, but it’s relatively safe to collect and setup (unless you’re extremely unlucky on Dravens, but then you can try and set up Aatrox to carry).
 Draven and Aatrox got slightly nerfed over the course of last patches, but they're still very strong champions.
 If you get a two-star Yasuo, he can almost solo win fights and Shen is a Blademaster that brings some tankiness and defensive utility.